 Mona has recently completed a Masters in Clinical Psychology and will soon be formally registered as a psychologist.
 She has a strong record of working with children and adults experiencing mental health issues, disorders and having a history of trauma.
 She has also previously worked as a school counsellor.

 Mona hopes to bring her rich experience to help shape a future for youth and women that is holistic and considers the diverse pressures acting on them in today’s society.
-She is a founding member of the ANC working team.
+She is a founding member of Al Nawawi Centre’s working team.

 Subscribe to our mailing list!
 We’ll let you know when targets are met, when milestones are reached and when your center is ready to welcome you!